kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

    ```
    kubectl apply -f gloo-fed/charts/gloo/crds
    ```
-3. Install the target version of Gloo Edge in the new namespace in your cluster.
+3. Install the target version of Gloo Edge Federation in the new namespace in your local cluster.
    ```
    glooctl install gateway enterprise --version $TARGET_VERSION -n gloo-system-$TARGET_VERSION --license-key $GLOO_LICENSE
    ```
-4. Verify that your current and target versions of Gloo Edge are running.
+4. Verify that your current and target versions of Gloo Edge Federation are running.
    ```shell
    kubectl get all -n gloo-system-$OLD_VERSION
    kubectl get all -n gloo-system-$TARGET_VERSION
    ```
-5. [Install and register Gloo Edge Enterprise]({{< versioned_link_path fromRoot="/guides/gloo_federation/cluster_registration/" >}}) for the target version's Gloo Edge Federation on a remote test cluster.
+5. [Install and register Gloo Edge Enterprise]({{< versioned_link_path fromRoot="/guides/gloo_federation/cluster_registration/" >}}) on one of your remote clusters.
+Make sure that the version of Gloo Edge Enterprise matches the version of Gloo Edge Federation that you installed earlier.
-6. In your remote test cluster, modify any custom resources for any changes or new capabilities that you noticed the [upgrade notice]({{< versioned_link_path fromRoot="/operations/upgrading/" >}}) and the [changelogs]({{< versioned_link_path fromRoot="/reference/changelog/" >}}) for the target version.
+6. In your remote test cluster, modify any custom resources for any changes or new capabilities that you noticed in the [upgrade notice]({{< versioned_link_path fromRoot="/operations/upgrading/" >}}) and the [changelogs]({{< versioned_link_path fromRoot="/reference/changelog/" >}}) for the target version.
 7. Test your routes and monitor the metrics of the target version in your remote test cluster.
     ```shell
     glooctl check
     ```
 8. Shift traffic to the target version of Gloo Edge Federation.
    1. [Deregister]({{< versioned_link_path fromRoot="/reference/cli/glooctl_cluster_deregister/" >}}) your other remote clusters that still use the old version of Gloo Edge Federation.
-   2. [Install and register Gloo Edge Enterprise]({{< versioned_link_path fromRoot="/guides/gloo_federation/cluster_registration/" >}}) for the target version's Gloo Edge Federation on each remote cluster.
+   2. [Install and register Gloo Edge Enterprise]({{< versioned_link_path fromRoot="/guides/gloo_federation/cluster_registration/" >}}) on each of your remote clusters.
+Make sure that the version of Gloo Edge Enterprise matches the version of Gloo Edge Federation that you installed earlier.
-   3. Optionally delete the old version namespace.
+   3. Optionally delete the old version namespace from each remote cluster.
 The deregister command does not clean up the namespace and custom resources in the old version.
       ```shell
       kubectl delete ns gloo-system-$OLD_VERSION
       ```